17,477 total views, 5 views today

 The increase in adoption of social media is high as ever and students devote a considerable portion of their time to social media.
 They connect on it after school.
 It is acceptable for teachers, but they can’t stand children using it during class.

 Well, it’s a matter of practicability because teachers can use an online universe to communicate with their students.
 There is no use for a case study on the use of social media in educational institutes.
 You need to walk down the hallway and see children of all ages are lost in their smartphones.

-They are busy browsing their feed, sharing stuff on Instagram and sending each other SnapChat messages.
+They are busy browsing their feed, sharing stuff on Instagram and sending each other Snapchat messages.
 This has become an important part of their lives.
-Organisations like EDsmart shows how schools can do it.
+Organisations like EDsmart show how schools can do it.

 How can teachers make their place in this realm?

 Many learning management systems have been utilising the concept of online learning for years.
 Yes, these systems were in place for more than a decade.
 This is nothing new but it never enjoyed mainstream adoption, and we intend to change it.
 Teachers need to use changed technology to improve the learning process for their students.
 It helps the pupil to react positively.

 It is crucial that teachers adapt to the way students are doing things.
 It is an important part of the whole educational process.
 It makes sense when a teacher is strict about homework but does little to nothing to ensure the students follow suit.

 This helps the teacher get an insight into what their students are doing.
 It also lets student open up and share their opinion on important matters.

 Using online platforms can help you strengthen your community.
 It will help improve the teacher-student bond.
 You can integrate social media by sharing important news, updates about upcoming events, and holding a meeting with parents.
 This can be done using tools such as iigers.com

 It is a channel of communication because we are living in a fast-paced world today.
 Communication is vital, so you need all the help you can get.